gumblex/sendtext/README.md

 # sendtext
-AutoHotKey script for pasting anything using simulated keystrokes.
+AutoHotKey script for pasting into any app using simulated keystrokes.

 **Note:** This script uses AutoHotKey v2.
 Please install the correct version.